MicrosoftDocs/sql-docs/docs/relational-databases/databases/database-instant-file-initialization.md

 To grant an account the `Perform volume maintenance tasks` permission:

-1. On the computer where the backup file will be created, open the **Local Security Policy** application (`secpol.msc`).
+1. On the computer where the data file will be created, open the **Local Security Policy** application (`secpol.msc`).

 2. In the left pane, expand **Local Policies**, and then click **User Rights Assignment**.

 3. In the right pane, double-click **Perform volume maintenance tasks**.

-4. Click **Add User or Group** and add any user accounts that are used for backups.
+4. Click **Add User or Group** and add the account that runs the SQL Server service.

 5. Click **Apply**, and then close all **Local Security Policy** dialog boxes.

+1. Restart the SQL Server service.

 > [!NOTE]
 > Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], this permission can be granted to the service account at install time, during setup.
 If using the [command prompt install](../../database-engine/install-windows/install-sql-server-from-the-command-prompt.md), add the /SQLSVCINSTANTFILEINIT argument, or check the box *Grant Perform Volume Maintenance Task privilege to SQL Server Database Engine Service* in the [installation wizard](../../database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup.md).